Beat Tag | Free Music Lesson Plan (Meter & Time Signature Game)

 Step 5

 "Now let's move around the room, taking a step on beat 1 of each measure and clapping on beats 2 and 3."
-Once everyone is performing successfully, you are ready to start the game.
+Once everyone is performing this pattern successfully, you're ready to start the game.

 Step 6